-To create effective marketing plans, you need to have a clear vision of a few things – where do you want to market, who is your audience and what is your mission.
+To create effective marketing plans, you need to have a clear vision of a few things – where do you want to market, who your audience is and what your mission is.

 Don’t worry; we have answers to all of your growth queries.
 In this blog, we have covered all the aspects of an effective small business local marketing plan.

-But you have to remember that this isn’t a one-size-fits-all concept or a silver bullet to your success, you have to tweak this plan according to your industry and market.
+But you must remember that this isn’t a one-size-fits-all concept or a silver bullet to your success; you have to tweak this plan according to your industry and market.